List of warez groups: Pirates With Attitudes

 The Pirates With Attitudes (also known as PWA) were a major international warez release group from 1992 until 2000.
 The group was formed by two former INC members known by the pseudonyms Orion and Bar Manager.
 PWA members were the subjects of law enforcement raids after the passing of the No Electronic Theft or "NET" Act.

-PLAZA

-PLAZA was a subgroup within CODEX.
-Their last release was Elden Ring which was on February 24, 2022.

 Project X

 Project X exclusively released games for the Xbox.
 In 2004, Project X was named as one of six groups targeted as part of Operation Fastlink by the United States Department of Justice.

 Rabid Neurosis

 Rabid Neurosis (RNS) was an MP3 warez release organization which was founded on June 6, 1996.

 Radium

 Several verses of the rap song Hackers and the Crackers by Zearle are devoted to the group Radium.
 In 2004, evidence was presented that some of the system sound files included with the Microsoft Windows XP operating system, such as WMPAUD1.WAV, were authored using an unlicensed version of Sound Forge which was supplied by Radium.